sampart/BreadcrumbsBundle/README.md

 Overriding the template
 =======================

-There are two methods of doing this.
+There are two methods for doing this.

 1. You can override the template used by copying the `Resources/views/breadcrumbs.html.twig` file out of the bundle and placing it